ElectronSz/ExpressJs-Redis-Cache/README.md

 ## message

-`expressjs-redis-cache` logs some information at runtime.
+`expressjs-redis-cache-v1` logs some information at runtime.
 You can access it like this:

 ```js
 cache.on('message', function (message) {